How to Do Your Makeup When Wearing a Face Mask

 Because the friction caused by the face mask can rub your makeup off.
 For that reason, powder formulas may be the better choice for long-lasting and smudge-proof makeup when wearing a face mask.

-Once you’re done with bronzing and blushing, apply your highlighter on the usual spots; around the outer corner of the eyes, the bridge of the nose, and the inner corner of your eyes to make the eyes pop and give them a more youthful look.
+Once you’re done with bronzing and blushing, apply your highlighter on the usual spots such as around the outer corner of the eyes, the bridge of the nose, and the inner corner of your eyes to make the eyes pop.

 Scroll to Top